chudkowsky/howcryptoworksbook/Chapter_05_Custody.md

 However, this visibility comes with trade-offs.
 Transaction fees increase due to larger transaction sizes, and the completely public policy structure reveals organizational decision-making processes that many enterprises prefer to keep private.
 Competitors can analyze approval patterns, and the rigid on-chain rules can prove difficult to adapt as organizational needs evolve.

 Implementation typically relies on Bitcoin's native multisig capabilities or Ethereum's **Safe contracts** (formerly Gnosis Safe), which have secured billions of dollars across thousands of organizations.
 These battle-tested implementations provide the reliability needed for high-stakes operations while maintaining the transparency that makes multisig attractive.
+On Bitcoin, however, Taproot/Schnorr with MuSig2 can make multisig appear indistinguishable from a single signature on-chain, so transparency varies by chain and technique.

 ### MPC and Threshold Signatures: Speed with Privacy